angular/ng2-test-seed/README.md

 `npm run build`

 You can examine the configuration for the TypeScript compiler in `tsconfig.json`.
-The generated files are output in the same folder as their sources.
+The generated files are output in the `build/` folder.

 To remove all generated files, run: